 Personal Loan $12,000 14% $220 5 4th

 Use our free credit card payoff calculator and debt snowball vs avalanche calculator to build your actual payoff order and timeline.
 These tools show you the exact number — not an estimate.
+If your income is tight and finding any extra dollars feels impossible, how to get out of debt on a low income walks through exactly how to find $25–$75 a month without cutting everything you enjoy.

 Step 2 — Choose Your Method and Run Your Timeline

 Once you have the snapshot, choose snowball or avalanche and run the timeline on the debt snowball vs avalanche calculator.
 Then choose your plan level based on what you can actually sustain — not what looks good on a spreadsheet.
+If your debt is concentrated on one card, the free credit card payoff calculator shows your exact payoff date and total interest at any monthly payment you set.
+The detailed breakdown of how both methods compare on real numbers — including which one saves more in total interest and which one keeps more people on track — is in debt snowball vs avalanche: which one actually saves you more money.

 9 Years